Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 The difference in clarity isn’t just subjective; it is measurable in Light Transmission (LT) values.

-Visual Appearance Slight green tint, noticeable at edges or in stacks.
+Visual Appearance Slight green tint, noticeable at edges.
 Practically colourless, extra clear.

 Edge Colour Dark Green Pale Blue / Clear